2b-t/docker-realtime/doc/InstallPreemptRt.md

 The re-compilation of the kernel is described in the [official Ubuntu installation guide](https://help.ubuntu.com/lts/installation-guide/amd64/install.en.pdf#page=98) but [might depend on the precise version](https://stackoverflow.com/a/51709420).
 Furthermore I ran into several issues which required me to change several parameters before compiling the kernel.
 These are described in more detail below but in case you can refer to [this](https://askubuntu.com/a/1338150) and [this](https://askubuntu.com/a/1329625) post for more details.

+The installation procedure can be simplified with the script `/patch_kernel_preemptrt.sh`!
+A more detailed description on how to use it will follow.

 Start by installing the Debian packages required for the re-compilation

 ```shell